giordano/AstroLib.jl/docs/utils.rst

 Purpose
 '''''''

-Convert from flux expressed in erg/s/cm²/Å to magnitudes.
+Convert from flux expressed in erg/(s cm² Å) to magnitudes.

 Explanation
 '''''''''''